squeakyheatr/Flicks/README.md

 The following **optional** features are implemented:

-- [ ] User sees an error message when there's a networking error.
+- [X] User sees an error message when there's a networking error.
 - [X] Movies are displayed using a CollectionView instead of a TableView.
-- [ ] User can search for a movie.
+- [X] User can search for a movie.
 - [X] All images fade in as they are loading.
 - [X] Customize the UI.

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [] List anything else that you can get done to improve the app functionality!

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1.
+1. Implimenting a search bar
-2.
+2. Implinemting a 2nd view for network errors.

 ## Video Walkthrough